NURS 4211-001 Child and Family Health: Clinical Application

 - Evaluate the effectiveness of nursing care.
 (Essential II, III, IV, IX)

 - Initiate health teaching and counseling for health promotion, maintenance, restoration, and injury prevention for children.
 (Essential I, VII, IX)

 - Develop communication and leadership skills required to ensure practice improvements and to promote achievement of safe and quality outcomes of care for children and families.
 (Essential I, II, III, IV, V, VI, IX)

 - Promote the unique nursing perspective as a member of the interprofessional team to advocate for safe, high quality patient care for children and families.
 (Essential II, V, VI, VIII, IX)

 - Reflect core nursing values and professional standards of moral, ethical, and legal conduct while providing patient care to children and families.
 (Essential I, V, VI, VII, VIII, IX)

 CRITERIA FOR EVALUATION / GRADES

-This course is a "credit/no credit" (Pass/Fail) course based on student achievement of clinical assignments and objectives.
+This course is a "credit/no credit" (Pass/Fail) course based on student achievement of clinical assignments, objectives, and participation.